 Part of keeping a dog is taking the best care of them.
 Spending time with them, and making them feel loved and appreciated.
 Over time, the bond you build with your animal will become mutually beneficial, as your dog will trust you and become your friend.

 Dogs are protective, caring, and a joy to have around.
 These traits help bring security and peace of mind to anyone feeling anxiety or depression.

 Studies show that keeping a routine is a great way to help relieve depressive symptoms.
 Regularity reduces stress and anxiety because days are more predictable and, therefore, more manageable.

 Sleeping at the same time every night and waking up at set times are good ways to begin anchoring a routine.
 This way, you’ll experience a steadier level of energy throughout the day, and your dog will learn your habits too.

 Dogs love routines.
 They will begin to count on and expect them daily.
 This means they will get used to eating, exercising, and relieving themselves at a specific time.
-Keeping a routine reduces stress for canines, too.
+Keeping a routine reduces stress for dogs, too.